0NI0NC/TULPATASK/README.md

 **Disclaimer**

 TULPAMAKER is provided for entertainment purposes only.
 While it can be a fun and engaging tool, it's important to remember that your Tulpa is a digital creation.

-**Important Note:**

-This pre-built version uses a specific large language model (LLM) called "gemma:2b-instruct-v1.1-q2_Kb".
-While the core functionality remains the same, modifying the source code allows you to explore compatibility with other LLMs.